If you find yourself short of breath often, you could be one of millions of Americans with atrial fibrillation, or AFib.

 Are there treatment options for atrial fibrillation?

 It’s important to treat AFib.
 If you don’t, your risk of having a heart-related death doubles.
-You’re also at a five-times higher risk of having a stroke.
+You’re also five times more likely to have a stroke.
 AFib causes one out of every seven strokes.

 Proper atrial fibrillation management can include: